WeixiangYAN/WhyGen/README.md

 ### py150 line completion test set for inference

 We use the first 1/2 part of each data as input according to the number of rows of data, and the next line as ground truth.
-Models are expected to generating the code sequence in the latter part until the first $<EOL>$ token (excluding $<EOL>$).
+Models are expected to generating the code sequence in the latter part until the first `<EOL>` token (excluding `<EOL>`).

 Test set is already at `dataset/py150/line_completion/inference/test.json`.